 Located next to the discovery tree you will find the frog and toad garden.
 This peaceful garden is known for its resident frogs that flood the pond.
 Fish can be seen swimming between lily pads as you step across the stepping-stones.

 After you have entered the park you will come to a crossroads.
-Take the wooden steps down and enter the land of fairies, wizards, and dragons.
+Take the wooden steps down and enter the land of fairies, wizards, and a sleeping dragon.
 The resident fairies have made their home here so be sure to find the fairy garden before you venture over the bridge.

 Take a look at what produce is growing in the raised flower beds.
 This allows little ones to get a bird’s-eye view of a variety of vegetable plants often time with veggies on them.